almblr/Sofabulous/README.md

 The features included making API calls to collect sofa data, having a product page for each of them, adding products to the basket using localstorage and validating an order using a form.

 ### [](https://github.com/soonbtf/P5_Canap#back-end-prerequisites)Back end Prerequisites
-You will need to have Node and  `npm`  installed locally on your machine.
+You need to have Node.js installed locally on your machine.

 ### [](https://github.com/soonbtf/P5_Canap#back-end-installation)Back end Installation
 Clone this repo.
 From the "back" folder of the project, run  `npm install`.
 You can then run the server with  `node server`.
 The server should run on  `localhost`  with default port  `3000`.
 If the server runs on another port for any reason, this is printed to the console when the server starts, e.g.  `Listening on port 3001`.